zilaeric/asyrp-extension/blogpost.md

 $$z_{t-1} = \sqrt{\alpha\_{t-1}} \mathbf{P}\_t \left( \epsilon\_\theta \left( z_t, t \mid \Delta h_t \right) \right) + \mathbf{D}\_t \left( \epsilon\_\theta \left( z_t, t \right) \right) + \sigma_t v_t \qquad \qquad \text{(Equation 16)}$$

 However, to calculate the directional CLIP loss both the reference and the generated image are needed, but the whole point of LDMs is that you do not calculate those every step.
 One aproach to still use the Asyrp algorithm could be to retrain CLIP for LDM latents instead of images, but this is beyond our scope.
 Therefor we investigated another aproach in which the images are computed from the latents by running the decoder $\mathcal{D}$ on $z_t$ at every time-step.
 Initially we questioned whether this approach would be fruitful as the VQ-VAE is only trained to reconstruct real images and not images perturbed by different levels of noise.
-In GIF 1 the results can be seen of running the VQ-VAE of a LDM on $z_t$ at every time step.
-While this this is no conclusive result, it does seem to hint that this approach would be feasible.
+In GIF 1 the results can be seen of running $\mathcal{D}$ on $z_t$ of a LDM at every time step.
+While this is no conclusive result, it does seem to hint that this approach would be feasible.

 | ![Linear combinations](src/lib/latent-diffusion/clip_loss_test/figures/output.gif) |
 |:-:|
 | **GIF 1.** Running the VQ-VAE decoder on the latent in every time step  |

+That being said this section is called future research for a reason.
+Sadly the original code-base was not very modular and this made applying Asyrp to another DM or LDM not feasible within the scope of this project.
+Asyrp was build directly into a random DM code-base and thus applying it to a LDM would mean starting from scratch in a LDM code-base.
+Furthermore running the decoder on the latent and accessing the bottleneck feature map at every step meant that we had to edit low level code of large code-bases.
+Therefor eventually we decided to keep this as future research.

 ## Conclusion